lukepighetti/flutter_swiftui/README.md

 # swiftui

 A research implementation of SwiftUI view transformations on Flutter Widgets using Dart extensions.
+It is on Pub, but I recommend consuming it from GitHub as that will be most exciting! 😄

 ```yaml
 dependencies: